-City officials and staff are taking the following steps to protect public safety in response to the evolving Coronavirus (COVID-19) pandemic.
-Updates will be provided as conditions evolve and under further guidance from Mayor Tecklenburg and City Council.
+May 8, 2020: City officials and staff are taking the following steps to protect public safety in response to the evolving Coronavirus (COVID-19) pandemic.
+Updates will be provided as conditions evolve.
+Please visit the City of Charleston’s webpage for more information on the City’s response to COVID-19.

 BOARD SUBMITTALS: Plans for future BZA-SD meeting agendas will be accepted digitally; paper submittals will not be accepted.
 Applications and plans in PDF format should be submitted directly to the board administrator, Eric Schultz, via email.Please note, 50MB is the maximum file size that can be received via email; contact staff directly to discuss larger files.